SaraMWillis/HPC_Examples/PBS_Array_Jobs/Sample_Array_with_GNUParallel/Sample_Array_With_GNUParallel_Walkthrough.md

 ## File Contents

-Below, you can see that 112 jobs were run using an array job with two subjobs on two nodes.
+Below, you can see that 112 jobs were run using an array job with two subjobs on two nodes, i4n22 and i4n20.
 ```
 $ cat Sample_Array_with_GNUParallel.o*
 JOB ID: 3031256[1].head1.cm.cluster HOST NODE: i4n22 EXAMPLE COMMAND: ./executable input_1